 If whichever organisation provided the incorrect data agrees that it is indeed wrong, then it will be removed.

 If an organisation doesn’t agree that an entry is incorrect and/or you want to provide lenders with more information about the reasons behind your poor credit history, you can add a notice of correction.

-This is a short statement that adds context for lenders and explains why your adverse credit occurs.
-This may be useful if you got into financial difficulties because of, for example redundancy or ill health.
+This is a short statement that adds context for lenders and explains why your adverse credit occurred.
+This may be useful if you got into financial difficulties because of for example redundancy or ill health.
 While the note of correction won’t change your ‘credit score’ it may make lenders more inclined to look favourably upon your application.

 It may seem counterintuitive to suggest using credit to improve your credit report, but well-maintained credit arrangements show lenders that you are able manage your financial commitments.
 Over time using a credit card responsibly will help to rebuild the health of your credit history.